neurologic/Neurophysiology-Lab/modules/earthworm-giant-fiber-surgery/earthworm-giant-fiber-surgery_landing.md

-# Week 7.
-Giant Fiber - AP
+# Week 5.
+Giant Fiber - AP - Surgery

-Last week, you worked mostly on learning the surgery to access the ventral nerve cord for high resolution measurements of action potential activity using suction electrodes.

-In this lab, you will perform the surgery and do experiments to determine the rheobase, chronaxie and refractory period for earthworm giant fiber action potentials.
+## Experimental Requirements

 In these experiments, we need to more precisely and reliably measure action potential events from the giant fibers.
-This is why you are learning a more invasive measurement technique.
+Therefore, we will use a more invasive measurement technique.
 The measurements will still be extracellular, but a *single-ended* rather than a *differential* amplifier can be used.
 See the lab manual for more detail on the electrode and stimulation configuration.

+In this lab, you will learn the surgery to access the ventral nerve cord for suction electrode recording.
+With this preparation, you will perform experiments to determine the rheobase, chronaxie and refractory period for earthworm giant fiber action potentials.
+Depending on how the surgery goes, you may get to some or none, or all of the experiments this week.
+Any that are not complete this week will be completed next week.

+## Excitability

 Action potentials are evoked by a depolarization inside relative to outside on a patch of membrane.
 The relationship between action potential generation ("*excitability*") and axon/membrane anatomy is a fundamental feature of neurons.
 This is ultimately a feature of *recruitability* and it effects how neural circuits function.